streamlit/docs/content/topic-guides/session-state.md

 ---
-title: Session State
+title: Add State to your app
-category: Topic Guides
+slug: /topic-guides/session-state
 ---

-# Session State
+# Add State to your app

 ## What is State?